veeenu/eldenring-practice-tool/README.md

 - Steam must be open.
 Offline mode is fine, but the program must be started.
 - Antiviruses are disabled.
 This includes Windows Defender.
 If you don't want to do that, make sure to whitelist the contents of the practice tool in your antivirus.
+- You are using a _completely vanilla_ install of the game, _with no mods whatsoever_.
+If you installed mods already, please reinstall Elden Ring from scratch.
+- You are not using other overlay software, such as RivaTuner Statistics Server, FRAPS or similar.
+The Steam Overlay is an exception.
 - You have a legitimate copy of the game.
 Pirated copies will never be supported.
 - EAC is [bypassed](https://soulsspeedruns.com/eldenring/eac-bypass/) with the textfile method.
 Other methods aren't supported and could make it impossible to run the tool.